Registration Hosted By Adform

 As agency holding companies look to connect their clients to new ad and marketing technology – including trading desks – , opportunities and challenges arise.
 Service-side executives charged with tech strategy explore what they see in the year ahead.

-Arun Kumar, CEO, Cadreon
+Arun Kumar, Global President, Cadreon

 Megan Pagliuca, CEO, Accuen Media, Omnicom